Part 4: Temporary buildings and uses

 Class CA – provision of a temporary state-funded school on previously vacant commercial land

-Class D – shops, financial, cafes, takeaways etc to temporary flexible use
+Class D – commercial, business & service etc to temporary flexible use

 Class DA – Restaurants and cafes, drinking establishments and drinking establishments with expanded food provision to temporarily provide takeaway food